robomechanics/MiniRHex/Assembly/readme.md

   * Orientation: Make sure the half circle each leg forms faces the front of the robot: towards the side with the mainboard.
   * Detach the center screw in the servo horn, and pry off the horn itself.
-    * The horn looks like a small, black plastic cylinder.
+    * The horn looks like a small, black plastic cylinder with 4 holes.
+  * On the side of the horn there will be tick mark, and on the opposite side, two tick marks.
+When aligning the legs into the servo horn, ensure that when placing the servo horn back on the motor that the single tick mark is facing downwards, towards the bottom of the servo.
   * Align the 4 through holes on the servo horn with the 4 extruded pieces on the shaft face (the shaft length doesn’t matter).
   * Align the horn (now connected to the leg apparatus) to its key on the body of the servo.